About me

 - What was the reason for my surrender?
 Tango came into our care after the unfortunate passing of his brother, which left him feeling quite lonely.

 Tango is a solitary guinea pig seeking a new home.
 He’s feeling quite sad on his own after spending the past 5 and a half years with his brother.
 Understandably, he’s confused about why he’s with us now.
-He loves cuddles and one on one time, but he may be a bit skittish initially if he doesn’t know you.
-We’re confident he will adjust to a new home quickly.
-At this time, it’s uncertain if he can have a female companion since he’s not neutered, we’ll provide an update after his medical appointment on the 20th April.
+He loves cuddles, one on one time & comes straight out for his food now.
+He may be a bit skittish initially if he doesn’t know you but we’re confident he will adjust to a new home quickly.
+Since Tango is a long haired guinea, he might need regular grooming to prevent his fur from matting.
+Our team has given him a hair cut a few times!

 Apply for Tango